codemanas/cm-blocks-docs/docs/slider.md

 ![CM  Block Banner](img/Slider/slider-patterns.jpg)

 To use our blocks, use the <b>+</b> button and search for "CM Slider" to access the block.
 Jumpstart your design with a choice of over five  pre-built slider templates, or customize your slider entirely from scratch.

+    Note!!

+    Please do not wrap the CM Slider within a Row or Stack Block, as it causes issues.
+Instead, use a Group for wrapping it if necessary.

 ## Slider Setting